nobohan/OpenArdenneMap/README.md

 * The tracktype=* key for highway=track
 * The leaf_type=* & leaf_cycle=* keys for landuse=forest

-Here are the command for using imposm with this imposm-mapping:
+Here are the commands for using imposm with this imposm-mapping:
-* imposm --proj=EPSG:3857 --read belgium-latest.osm.bz2 --limit-to map_extent.shp -m OpenArdenneMap/imposm-mapping.py
+* `imposm --proj=EPSG:3857 --read belgium-latest.osm.bz2 --limit-to map_extent.shp -m OpenArdenneMap/imposm-mapping.py`
-* imposm -U osm -d osm -m OpenArdenneMap/imposm-mapping.py --write --optimize --deploy-production-tables --limit-to map_extent.shp
+* `imposm -U osm -d osm -m OpenArdenneMap/imposm-mapping.py --write --optimize --deploy-production-tables --limit-to map_extent.shp`
-* imposm -d osm --remove-backup-tables
+* `imposm -d osm --remove-backup-tables`
-* ./make.py in osm-bright-master
+* `./make.py` in osm-bright-master

 ## 3) Addition of a third outline for roads
 In Mapnik, like in many cartographic software, you can render complex road symbology using superimposed layer with different width, e.g., a simple road rendered as a white band bordered by black lines is actually made by a first layer where roads are rendered using a large black band + a second layer (on top of it) where roads are rendered with a thinner white band.